Stat184-Fall2025/Sec5_FP_Mohit_Kanon/README.md

 ・https://finance.yahoo.com/
 ・https://www.schwab.com/learn/story/understanding-simple-moving-average-crossovers

-Current Plan
+## Current Plan
-Each members will write codes using datas about stock from the website and make a presentation.
-Repo Structure Use this section to explain the structure of your repo.
-This should help visitors quickly figure out where they should look to find certain elements.
-Further, you can use this space to highlight and briefly explain important/key files in the repo.
-Repo Structure
-Use this section to explain the structure of your repo.
-This should help visitors quickly figure out where they should look to find certain elements.
-Further, you can use this space to highlight and briefly explain important/key files in the repo.
+Each members will write code using data about stock from the website and apply the moving average crossover to it.
+They will also make 2 tables and 1 graph that goes acordingly with it.
+Finally they should conclude their findings through the QMD file.

 ## Repo Structure
 - MLA9.csl --- citations
 - apa7.csl --- citations
 - README.md --- main overview of our project
-- Stocks (folder) -
-- SONY: File containing code and visualizations of the stock apple with an overview of how to understand the visualizations and what it means
+- SONY: File containing code and visualizations of the stock sony
-- NVDA: File containing code and visualizations of the stock nvidia with an overview of how to understand the visualizations and what it means
+- NVDA: File containing code and visualizations of the stock nvidia

 ## Authors
 Authors: Mohit, Kanon (mkn5394@psu.edu, kft5329@psu.edu)